nju-lug/Mira/README.md

    with it.
 4. Create a merge/pull request to let us know.

+You can preview this project on [https://iori2333.github.io/NJU-Mirror-Frontend](https://iori2333.github.io/NJU-Mirror-Frontend/).

 ### Report Bugs

-Please go to [Issues](https://git.nju.edu.cn/iori2333/NJU-Mirror-Frontend/-/issues) and report your environment (system, browser version, etc.) as well as how to trigger the bug.
+Please go to [Issues](https://github.com/iori2333/NJU-Mirror-Frontend/issues) and report your environment (system, browser version, etc.) as well as how to trigger the bug.
 Note that different types of bugs should be reported in different issues.